 To validate that the controller activates resources as traffic requirements vary, we perform the following experiment.
 We first generate a TCP flow between the CN and node a, which is associated with AP 1, while AP 2 is inactive.
-At t =20 s, we generate another TCP flow between the CN and node b, which saturates the capacity of the link.
-Thanks to periodic measurements, the controller decides 3 s later that more resources are required, and switches on AP 2.9 Once this AP is available, it notifies the controller, which then immediately issues a handover trigger to node b that associates with the new AP at t =45 s.
+At $t=20\,$ s, we generate another TCP flow between the CN and node b, which saturates the capacity of the link.
+Thanks to periodic measurements, the controller decides 3 s later that more resources are required, and switches on AP $2.^9$ Once this AP is available, it notifies the controller, which then immediately issues a handover trigger to node b that associates with the new AP at t=45 s.

 The results of this experiment are depicted in Fig. 5, where we plot the per-flow throughput (bottom) and the total throughput (top) as measured by the Wireshark tool.
-According to the figure, the first TCP flow at first achieves about 20 Mb/s, but when the second flow appears, its throughput is reduced to 5 Mb/s, while the former gets about 15 Mb/s (with some variations due to contention).
-Once this has been moved to AP 2, the flow from node a again gets about 20 Mb/s, while the flow from node bgets about 20 Mb/s as well.
+According to the figure, the first TCP flow achieves at first about 20 Mbps, but when the second flow appears, its throughput its reduced to 5 Mbps, while the former gets about 15 Mbps (with some variations due to contention).
+Once this has been moved to AP 2, the flow from node a gets again about 20 Mbps, while the flow from node b gets about 20 Mbps as well.